choilive/nft-raffle-contracts/contracts/protocol/README.md

 # Raffle Module

-- The Raffle creates raffle cycles with different IDs to incentivise donors to donate.
+The Raffle creates raffle cycles with different IDs to incentivise donors to donate.
-- End of each raffle cycle 4 given NFTs will be distributed to:
+End of each raffle cycle 4 given NFTs will be distributed to:

-* donors
+- donors
-* creator of the artwork
+- creator of the artwork
-* organisation that created the raffle.
+- organisation that created the raffle.
   ​
+  The Raffle also has optional tokenRewards and optional Limited NFT edition rewards.

-- On deployment the currency address (USDC) & Biconomy connection address has to be set within constructor.
+* On deployment the currency address (USDC) & Biconomy connection address has to be set within constructor.

   ​
   **function setDAOWalletAddress**
   ​

-- Where central DAO wallet address has to be set after deployment to ensure the flow of donations to this wallet address.
+* Where central DAO wallet address has to be set after deployment to ensure the flow of donations to this wallet address.

   ​
   **function setNftAuthorWalletAddress**
   ​

-- Set wallet address of NFT contributor who you'd like to reward with a copy of the given NFT at the end of the raffle cycle.
+* Set wallet address of NFT contributor who you'd like to reward with a copy of the given NFT at the end of the raffle cycle.
   ​
   **function setCuratorRole**
   ​
-- Contract uses AccessControl(OpenZeppelin) that allows the creation of a DEFAULT\*ADMIN_ROLE and a CURATOR_ROLE -> means specific roles can trigger specific functions.
+* Contract uses AccessControl(OpenZeppelin) that allows the creation of a DEFAULT\*ADMIN_ROLE and a CURATOR_ROLE -> means specific roles can trigger specific functions.
-- Can revoke a role via the \_revokeCuratorRole\* function.
+* Can revoke a role via the \_revokeCuratorRole\* function.

   ​
   _Now your contract is ready to roll._
   ​

-- Can set up Raffles with given conditions using the **createRaffle** function.
+* Can set up Raffles with given conditions using the **createRaffle** function.

   ​
   **function turnOnTokenRewards**
   ​
   Token rewards are optional -> turned off by default.

-- If you would like to reward your donors with an ERC20-standard compatible reward token you can turn on the function by specifying:
+* If you would like to reward your donors with an ERC20-standard compatible reward token you can turn on the function by specifying:

-* The reward token address
+- The reward token address
-* The calculation formula address
+- The calculation formula address
-* The ID of the raffle you want to use the rewards for.
+- The ID of the raffle you want to use the rewards for.
   ​

-- You need to send the reward tokens to the raffle contract
+* You need to send the reward tokens to the raffle contract
-- You have to specify the amount of tokens you'd like to allocate for the raffle when you create it.
+* You have to specify the amount of tokens you'd like to allocate for the raffle when you create it.
   ​
-- The users can send their donations via the **donate** function -> all donations flow to the previously set DAO Wallet.
+* The users can send their donations via the **donate** function -> all donations flow to the Treasury module.
   ​
-- At end of the raffle you can reward your users with the NFTs and tokens with calling the **sendRewards** function.
+* At end of the raffle you can reward your users with the NFTs and tokens with calling the **sendRewards** function.

-  ​
+  **function turnOnLimitedNftCollection**

+  - You can turn on an NFT reward mechanism that rewards users​ with a given NFT if they donate above a certain amount that the organisation can specify.

   **function cancelRaffle**
   ​

-- Cancel a running raffle
+* Cancel a running raffle
-- Function ensures that users will get their donations back.
+* Function ensures that users will get their donations back.
-- NFTs and allocated reward tokens will go back to the DAO Wallet.
+* NFTs and allocated reward tokens will go back to the DAO Wallet.
   ​